IPA.CONF(5) IPA.CONF(5)

 append_time = <time>;

-the update_time parameter.
+value of the update_time parameter.

 ipa(8) tries to combine several time events into one to reduce resource

-usage, this feature has another interesting moment, for example if
+usage, this feature has another interesting moment.
+For example, if

 update_time is 5 minutes, then ipa(8) always schedules time events for